 [Section 3 amended by No. 53 of 2006 s.
 7.]

-4. Meaning of “volunteer”
+4. “Volunteer”, meaning of

 (1) In this Act —

 “volunteer” means a person who does community work on a voluntary basis but does not include a person who is —

 (a) taken to be performing a function under an emergency services Act within the meaning of section 37(1a) of the Fire and Emergency Services Authority of Western Australia Act 1998;